dingdongg/pokemon-team-planner/README.md

 ___

-***Project proposal***
+***Project description***

-The project I will be designing builds off of this battling idea.
+The project builds off of this battling idea.
 It is a program that allows users to build their own collection of Pokemon teams.
-It will allow users to edit, create, and store a collection of Pokemon team ideas.
-In its final stages, this program will also take the pokemons' types into consideration and give feedback on the strengths and weaknesses of the team.
-Hence, it will be a useful tool for anyone looking to plan out Pokemon teams in their playthrough of Pokemon games, for both casual and competitive players alike.
+It allows users to edit, create, and store a collection of Pokemon team ideas.
+This program also takes the pokemons' types into consideration and give feedback on the strengths and weaknesses of the team.

-This project is of interest to me because I loved playing pokemon games as a kid.
+Hence, it is a useful tool for anyone looking to plan out teams in their playthrough of Pokemon games, for both casual and competitive players alike.

+The inspiration for this project stems from my love for pokemon games.
-Even to this day, I would spend most of my free time replaying these same games because to me they are classics.
-My favorite part with each playthrough is the part where I sit down and plan out a whole new pokemon team.
-This often took up a long time because I always wanted my team to be as strong as it can be without having too many weaknesses.
-And because I don't have much spare time in university, I never ended up finishing my team and never got to replay the game.
+Even to this day, I would spend most of my free time replaying these same games because to me, they are classics.
+My favorite part with each playthrough is the part where I sit down and plan out a brand new pokemon team.
+This often took up a long time because I always wanted my team to be as strong as it could be, without having too many weaknesses.
+And because I don't have much spare time in university, I never ended up finishing my teams and never got to replay the game.
 By creating this program, I am hoping that my team planning process will become a lot shorter, so that I will be able to actually play through the game with my pokemon team.

 ---

-## User stories
+## Features

-- As a user, I want to be able to create a new pokemon having a name and 1 or 2 pokemon types
+- Create a new pokemon having: a name, and 1/2 pokemon type(s)
-- As a user, I want to be able to design a pokemon team and add it to my collection of teams
+- Design a team of pokemons and add it to a collection of teams
-- As a user, I want to be able to edit existing pokemon teams
-- As a user, I want to be able to delete existing pokemon team(s)
+- Edit/delete existing pokemon team(s)
-- As a user, I want to be able to view the contents of a selected team, which will list the contained pokemon's names and their type(s)
+- View the contents of a selected team, showing the pokemons' names and types

-##### User stories (Phase 2)
-- As a user, I want to be able to save my collection of pokemon teams to file
-- As a user, I want to be able to load my collection of pokemon teams from file

-##### Phase 4: Task 2
-- I chose to implement the option where I test and design a class in my model package
-- The class I chose was PokemonTeamCollection, and the robust method is called `getTeam()`, which has the ability to throw `TeamNotFoundException`, a checked exception.

-##### Phase 4: Task 3
-**Refactoring I would perform if I had more time:**
-- have one single `PokemonTeamCollection` field in my `PokemonTeamPlannerWindow` class instead of having one field each for `AddTeamScreen`, `ViewTeamScreen`, and `PokemonTeamPlannerWindow`.
-- This would reduce the coupling/dependency of the GUI components on `PokemonTeamCollection`, since there seems to be lots of arrows directed towards `PokemonTeamCollection`.
+- Save/load team collection to/from JSON file

 ---

-#### Functions I want to implement later in the project

-- ~~Giving feedback on what pokemon types a given team is offensively strong against~~, as well as the types the team is defensively weak to
-- ***THE FIRST FEATURE (feedback on the offensive strength of team) HAS BEEN IMPLEMENTED AS PART OF PHASE 3.***
+## Updates for the future

+- I am seeking to refactor the GUI portion of my program, so that the code is more readable and maintainable.
+- I am looking to hook my program up to an API, where I can make requests to fetch various data about pokemon.

+---

 ## Credits